andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 the key advantage longer term, as we worked to understand this complex legacy system.

-### Legacy tree merge
+### Tree merge

-C++, lots of code needed to instantiate.

-DSL to describe object models (input and output)

-Key benefit: diffs of expected vs actual output.
+In a large C++ UI application, functionality existed to merge two existing models based on a large set of rules for how to combine potentially clashing hierarchical trees.
+Building up models in code was complex and verbose, and deciding whether the produced model was actually correct was difficult.

+We took the decision to describe object models in a custom domain-specific language (DSL).
+This allowed us to write tests that clearly described the input and output conditions without the noise of boilerplate code interfering.
+The DSL took only one line to describe each object in the tree, meaning most of our tests became only one or two screens of code, and the expected behaviour was clear.

+Using a custom DSL has many potential disadvantages, such as the lack of a debugger, but we had great success using one to describe object models, which typically does not need debugging.
+We could have taken the route of writing simple functions to create objects, and stayed inside main language, but the key advantage of the DSL in this case was that test failures produced a clear diff (in the notation of the DSL) showing what object model was expected and what was actually seen.
+This made interpreting test failures so much simpler that we could write in a test-driven development style, writing a test and using the failure to drive changes in the code under test.
+This was of working was an order of magnitude more productive than debugging individual assertion failures which gave no overall picture of the difference between expected and actual behaviour.

+By changing the level of testing to a wider level (complete input and expected output, instead of hand-coded variations on an input model and expected features of the resulting output) we greatly simplified our tests and made them much more useful.
+The use of a DSL was helpful, but less important than the shift in testing level to one that naturally suited the problem.

 ## Conclusion

+When deciding how to test your code, it is important to consider what level makes sense for the project.

-Choose a level where you can:
+You should try to choose a level where you can:

-a) express your requirements simply
+1. express your requirements simply
-b) make the code actually work without thousands of mocks
+2. run the important parts of the code (not mock them out)
+3. easily interpret test failures

-Pick the right level.
-You can tell it's right when:
+You can tell when tests are at the right level when:

 * No test feels pointless - each test verifies some real part of the spec.
-* There are no gaps where the really interesting stuff happens but can't be tested
+* There are no gaps where the really interesting stuff happens but can't be tested.
-* It is easy to write the next test
+* It is easy to write the next test.

-You can tell it's wrong when:
+You can tell the level is wrong when:

-* Tests consist of more setup than actual test code
+* Tests consist of more setup than actual test code.
-* Getting your mock working is harder than writing the real code
+* Getting your mock working is harder than writing the real code.
-* Tests are unreliable
+* Tests are unreliable.
-* The real interesting behaviour is not tested
+* The real interesting behaviour is not tested.
-* Adding another similar test is hard
+* Adding another similar test is hard.
-* It takes ages to run your tests
+* It takes too long to run your tests.

-Often you will need 2 levels.

-Avoid frameworks.
+Often you will need two levels to cover specific code units and whole-system behaviour.
+Large code bases may.need more than two levels - where this is needed, try to find a level that lets you view a component as having clear inputs and outputs.